 How convenient is that!

-In your last week of the bootcamp, you’ll collaborate with Hack Reactor’s Career Services staff to polish your résumé and online presence, practice interviews, master negotiating strategies and get ready for your job hunt.
-Hack Reactor claims that within 180 days of graduation, 79.44% of its graduates are employed.
+In your last week of the bootcamp, you’ll collaborate with Hack Reactor’s Career Services staff to polish your résumé and online presence, practice interviews, master negotiating strategies, and prepare for your job hunt.
+Hack Reactor claims the employment of 79.44% of its graduates within 180 days of graduation

 4. Coding Bootcamp by Lambda School (Bloom Institute of Technology)

-Lambda School, now known as Bloom Institute of Technology, offers a 6-month coding bootcamp that aims to provide beginner-level students with a solid foundation in computer science.
+Lambda School, now known as Bloom Institute of Technology, offers a 6-month coding bootcamp to provide beginner-level students with a solid foundation in computer science.

 Students gain hands-on experience from coursework by replicating real-world situations and receive individualized support from teachers and mentors.
 Furthermore, during the bootcamp, students accrue over 900 hours of coding experience that can help them learn coding languages, including Python and JavaScript.